jeffisadams/human-nothuman/README.md

 I used the test data that I set aside to do evaluation.
 Here are the top level results.
 - loss: 0.5187677096205148
 - acc: 0.877192983850401
-I'm honestly still getting a feel for how to interperet results, but I got to the point of being anecdotally satisfied with the results by writing a bulk process script.
+I'm honestly still getting a feel for how to interpret results, but I got to the point of being anecdotally satisfied with the results by writing a bulk process script.
 This script copies the files in a directory into a path classified set of images according to a set threshold (80% probability of human).
 This was a good way to gut check how the problem could be used in the future.

 ```Python
 #!/usr/bin/env python